negusoft/NativeResources/README.md

 "[SDK-root]/platforms/android-X/data/res"

 Notice "android-X" in the path.
 X is the version of the platform.
-This also means that you have to be careful because a given asset might be available only in some versions of the platform (as explained in the disclaimer.
+This also means that you have to be careful because a given asset might be available only in some versions of the platform (as explained in the disclaimer).

 License